SunPass: Interoperability

-SunPass is fully interoperable with E-Pass (from the Central Florida Expressway Authority), O-Pass (from Osceola County, which has been folded into E-Pass), LeeWay (from Lee County toll bridges) and the Miami-Dade Expressway Authority (MDX) toll roads.
+SunPass is fully interoperable with E-Pass (from the Central Florida Expressway Authority), O-Pass (from Osceola County, which has been folded into E-Pass), LeeWay (from Lee County toll bridges), and the Miami-Dade Expressway Authority (MDX) toll roads.

 SunPass, like other electronic toll collection (ETC) systems in Florida, was not initially compatible with systems outside of Florida.
-The federal MAP-21 transportation bill passed in July 2012 required all toll facilities to have interoperable road tolling systems by October 1, 2016, but it was not met.
-SunPass announced in 2012 for plans to eventually become interoperable with E-ZPass.
-As a step towards this, the older battery-powered SunPass transponders were phased out by the end of 2015; new batteryless models can work with tolling equipment in other states.
+The federal transportation bill, Moving Ahead for Progress in the 21st Century Act (MAP-21), adopted in July 2012, required all toll facilities to have interoperable road tolling systems by October 1, 2016.
+SunPass announced in 2012 for plans to become interoperable with E-ZPass.
+The older battery-powered SunPass transponders were phased out by the end of 2015; new batteryless models can work with tolling equipment in other states.

-On July 29, 2013, Florida's Turnpike Enterprise made an interoperability agreement with North Carolina Turnpike Authority and its NC Quick Pass, allowing SunPass holders to utilize North Carolina's toll roads and lanes.
+On July 29, 2013, Florida's Turnpike Enterprise entered into an interoperability agreement with the North Carolina Turnpike Authority and its NC Quick Pass, allowing SunPass holders to use North Carolina's toll roads and lanes.

 On November 12, 2014, an interoperability agreement was made with Georgia's Peach Pass, allowing SunPass holders to utilize the I-85 Express lanes and any future toll roads or lanes in the state.

 The C-Pass system operated by Miami-Dade County Public Works on the Rickenbacker and Venetian Causeways was replaced by SunPass and pay-by-plate on September 23, 2014.

-In July 2020, E-ZPass announced that SunPass would be compatible with E-ZPass by the end of 2020, along with Peach Pass in 2021.
+In July 2020, E-ZPass announced that SunPass would be compatible with E-ZPass by the end of 2020, and that Peach Pass would be compatible in 2021.
 On May 28, 2021, the Florida Turnpike Enterprise announced that its SunPass facilities would begin accepting E-ZPass.
 In addition, E-ZPass facilities began accepting SunPass Pro transponders (but not earlier SunPass transponders such as the SunPass Portable and SunPass Mini).

 On February 27, 2023, it was announced that SunPass was compatible with toll roads in Kansas and Oklahoma, as well as on certain toll roads in Texas.
 Both the SunPass Mini and SunPass Pro transponders are supported.
 Certain transponders from these three states can be used on all roads operated by the Florida Turnpike Enterprise.
 However, Kansas, Oklahoma, and Texas transponders cannot be used on any tolled roads maintained by the Central Florida Expressway Authority.

 In March 2025, the Harris County Toll Road Authority reached an interoperability agreement with the Florida Turnpike Enterprise.
-SunPass is accepted statewide in Texas, and both EZ Tag & TxTag are accepted on all roads operated by the Florida Turnpike Enterprise.
+SunPass is accepted statewide in Texas, and EZ Tag & TxTag are accepted on all roads operated by the Florida Turnpike Enterprise.

 In November 2025, the E-470 Public Highway Authority reached an interoperability agreement with the Florida Turnpike Enterprise.
 SunPass is accepted on E-470 & the express lanes network in Colorado, and ExpressToll is accepted on all roads operated by the Florida Turnpike Enterprise.